-1.1.6 Creator / Leader
+1.1.5 Acknowledgements

-This project was created and led by Audrey Roy Greenfeld.

-She is supported by a team of maintainers.
+Created and led by Audrey Roy Greenfeld, supported by a dedicated team of maintainers and contributors.

 1.2 Overview

 Cookiecutter takes a template provided as a directory structure with template-files.
 Templates can be located in the filesystem, as a ZIP-file or on a VCS-Server (Git/Hg) like GitHub.